WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 generally I want my terminal session to be plain when I first start my terminal.
 Generally I am starting work after the first default session.

+> 🤔  I still use both fzy and fzf, it probably doesn't make sense to use both,
+> but I am currently giving fzy a try.

 ## prefix+w

 _tmux choose-tree_

 By default tmux comes with a `tmux choose-tree` command bound to `prefix+w`,